Symbiota/Symbiota/.github/ISSUE_TEMPLATE/bug.md

 ---
-name: Help Desk Ticket
+name: Bug Ticket
-about: Technical help desk tickets transferred over to github issues
+about: Follow this template when reporting a new bug
-title: "[HELP] "
+title: "[BUG] "
-labels: ["help desk", "osTicket"]
+labels: ["bug"]
 assignees: []
 ---